 The package will create the startup task, add an internal endpoint for memcache_default and map it to 11211, and add the appropriate dataCacheClients sections to App.config and web.config.
 This can be changed in the internal endpoints tab.

-Provide the windows azure cache endpoint in the autoDiscovery element and the access key in the authorizationInfo in the dataCacheClientSection of the App.config or Web.config
+Provide the Azure cache endpoint in the autoDiscovery element and the access key in the authorizationInfo in the dataCacheClientSection of the App.config or Web.config

 The client must now be configured to “point” to the shim.
 Edit the memcache client configuration and set the server to “localhost”.
 The correct port number(s) must also be set (the default is 11211).